JuergenFranziskus/risce/docs/Instruction.md

     Store the address of the next instruction into the Destination register.
     Then jump to (RIP + Immediate).

-- 0x30: Store Byte Relative (Format D)
+- 0x30: Store Relative (Format D)
-    Compute an offset, add it onto the address of this instruction and store the lowest byte of Source1 into the resulting address.
+    Compute an offset, add it onto the address of this instruction and store the value of Source1 into the resulting address.
     The offset is computed as in 0x14.

-- 0x31: Store Short Relative (Format D)
-    Perform the same operation as in 0x30, storing two bytes instead of one.

-- 0x32: Store Word Relative (Format D)
-    Perform the same operation as in 0x30, storing four bytes instead of one.
+    How many bytes to write is given by bits 22 thru 23

-- 0x33: Store Byte Offset (Format D)
+- 0x33: Store Offset (Format D)
     Compute an address and store the lowest byte of Source1 into the resulting address.
     The address is computed as in 0x18.

-- 0x34: Store Short Offset (Format D)
-    Perform the same operation as in 0x33, storing two bytes instead of one.

-- 0x35: Store Word Offset (Format D)
-    Perform the same operation as in 0x33, storing four bytes instead of one.
+    How many bytes to write is given by bits 22 thru 23

 - 0x36: Branch Relational (Format D)
     Compute a condition on Source0 and Source1, and jump to (RIP + Immediate) if it is true.
-    The condition is given by bits 22 thru 24 thusly:
+    The condition is given by bits 22 thru 24.
-    * 0: Greater (signed)
-    * 1: Less (signed)
-    * 2: Above (unsigned)
-    * 3: Below (unsigned)
-    * 4: Not Greater
-    * 5: Not Less
-    * 6: Not Above
-    * 7: Not Below

 - 0x37: Branch Equality (Format D)
     Compute a condition on Source0 and Source1, and jump to (RIP + Immediate) if it is true.
-    The condition is given by bit 22 thusly:
+    The condition is given by bit 22 thru 24 with an offset of 8.
-    * 0: Equal
-    * 1: Not Equal